cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

     <figcaption>Package dependencies diagram in EcoreTools</figcaption>
 </figure>

-### ☑ The places which might be extended by subtypes are clearly identified
+### ☑ The concepts which might be extended by subtypes are clearly identified

 This item is symetric from the previous one: if one of your goal is for others to provide subtypes your domain model, explicitely design for it and document it.